ABN Assist 1800 546 526FREE HELP · BUSINESS HOURS

 Why the system exists

 The government recognises that businesses like farms, construction and transport use fuel in ways that don’t always involve public roads.
+Because that fuel doesn’t contribute to road wear, it shouldn’t be taxed as if it does.

 Fuel Tax Credits refund that road-use component of the excise, ensuring a fairer system for Australian primary producers.